Bottle Weaning – Saying “Bye Bye” to the Bottle for Good

 If you’re convinced that your baby has to have milk before bed, then work toward serving that milk in a cup, and brushing his teeth before he goes to sleep.
 This will help his teeth and insure that he doesn’t need to suck to sleep— whether it’s a cup or a bottle.
 Some toddlers will replace their need for sucking a bedtime bottle with a cup, so be careful!

-Throw away every bottle in the house as soon as your baby is weaned.
+Throw away every bottle in the house as soon as you’re done bottle weaning.
 Even the spares you keep tucked in the diaper bag and car should go.
 You don’t want your child to discover a left-over bottle months later and demand a fill-up.
 Then there’s no way to turn to a bottle out of desperation to calm a tantrum or get a baby to go back to sleep at 4 a.m.

-What if your child is just too attached to the bottle?
+What if your Child is Attached to the Bottle?

 Let’s say you missed the 15-month mark and suspect your older toddler (or preschooler) has developed an emotional attachment to his bottle.
 Here’s how you can tell: